 Finland, an EU member since 1995, has redefined itself from a quiet agriculture and forestry-based economy to a trend setting global center for technology and design.
 The country is highly integrated into the global economy with international trade accounting for a third of its GDP.
-Finland’s commercial clout far exceeds its modest population of 5.5 million.
-According to the preliminary data from, in 2021 Finland’s GDP was $271 billion with nominal per capita GDP of $48,871 (higher than Canada or United Kingdom).
+Finland’s commercial clout far exceeds its modest population of 5.6 million.
+According to the preliminary data from the ITA Country Report, in 2022, Finland’s GDP was $283 billion with nominal per capita GDP of $50,655.
 It is the only Nordic country that uses the Euro.

-The European Union makes up almost 65 percent of Finland’s total trade.
-Finland’s largest bilateral trade flows (whether within or outside the EU) are with Germany, Russia, and Sweden.
+The European Union makes up almost 38,7 percent of Finland’s total trade.
+Finland’s largest trading partners (imports and exports of goods) in 2022 were Germany, Sweden, China, and the United States.
 Finland’s key export sectors are transportation, electronics, forestry, machinery, and chemicals.
 Trade policy is managed by the European Union, where trade dependent Finland has traditionally been an advocate for free trade policies.

-In 2021, the United States was the third largest market for Finnish exports and Finland’s sixth largest source of imports.
-Two-way trade in goods and services between the United States and Finland was about $11.6 billion.
-Two-way trade in goods totaled around $7.4 billion, with U.S. goods exports to Finland totaling $2.5 billion, chiefly computer and electronic products, minerals and ores, transportation equipment, chemicals, and non-electrical machinery.
-Finnish goods exports to the United States totaled $4.9 billion, chiefly chemicals, non-electrical machinery, petroleum and coal products, paper, and transportation equipment.
-Two-way trade in services totaled $1.7 billion.
+In 2022, the United States was the third largest market for Finnish exports and Finland’s seventh largest source of imports.
+Two-way trade in goods and services between the United States and Finland was about $14.9 billion.
+Two-way trade in goods alone totaled around $11.4 billion, with U.S. goods exports to Finland totaling $2.7 billion, chiefly computer and electronic products, minerals and ores, transportation equipment, chemicals, and non-electrical machinery.
+Finnish goods exports to the United States totaled $8.7 billion, chiefly chemicals, non-electrical machinery, petroleum and coal products, paper, and transportation equipment.
+Two-way trade in services totaled $3.4 billion.